-With the coronavirus (COVID-19) outbreak limiting people's ability to earn a living and threatening their health, many Americans find themselves in financial trouble or other dire straits.
-Scammers are taking advantage of people’s desperation.
+After the coronavirus (COVID-19) outbreak limited people's ability to earn a living and began threatening their health, many Americans found themselves in financial trouble or other dire straits.
+Scammers are taking advantage of people's desperation.
 For instance, con artists might try to:

 And they'll try to do so in various ways, like through the mail, email, phone calls, social media, and texts.

 In this article, you'll learn about different coronavirus scams that you might encounter through one of these channels so you can avoid them.